 As suggested in the Times article, employees in a manager-free work environment may not clearly understand what's expected of them.
 This is no small problem: Gallup research indicates that clear expectations are the foundation of an engaged workplace that performs at high levels.

 Employees require more than a self-established job description; they want someone to talk with them regularly about their responsibilities and progress.
 The most basic of employee needs, clarity of expectations, is vital to performance.

 Setting clear expectations isn't the only employee need that great managers satisfy.
-Employees thrive when they have a manager who motivates team members, overcomes obstacles, creates a culture of accountability, builds trusting relationships and makes informed, unbiased decisions for the good of the team and company.
+Employees thrive when they have a manager who motivates team members, overcomes obstacles, creates accountability, builds trusting relationships and makes informed, unbiased decisions for the good of the team and company.
 The impact of the manager is one of the most robust insights Gallup has ever discovered.
 And the many needs that great managers meet -- for example, providing consistent communication and ensuring accountability -- are among the most important drivers of long-term organizational success.

 The bottom line is that employees have clear-cut needs, and if these needs go unmet, productivity will suffer and turnover will rise.
 Though the workplace is changing rapidly, basic human needs have not and will not change.
 So unless companies satisfy workers' needs, even the most creative human capital strategies are destined to fail.
 For leaders at Zappos and elsewhere, it's important to take note of unsuccessful workplace experiments -- and enact human capital strategies that are backed by data and that set employees up for daily success.